-A Safety Report is also called an OHS Report or Occupational Health and Safety Report.
-The Report should tell you about anything unsafe or potentially
+A Safety Report is also called an OHS Report or Occupational Health and Safety Report & will tell you about anything unsafe or potentially hazardous you should know about when engaging contractors to work on your building.

 - Do you have thermostatic mixing valve which limits the hot water temperature to prevent scalds?